mikeprivette/awesome-sec-challenges/README.md

 *This is a list of [Capture The Flag](https://en.wikipedia.org/wiki/Capture_the_flag#Computer_security) (CTF) challenges and websites.*

+### AI/ML CTFs

+*This is a list of Artificial Intelligence (AI) and Machine Learning (ML) CTF challenges.*

+- [Machine Learning CTF Challenges](https://github.com/alexdevassy/Machine_Learning_CTF_Challenges) - A series of CTF challenges to help you understand how to secure AI and ML applications and infrastructure.
+-
 ### Cloud-Focused

 *This is a list of CTF challenges that specifically focus on exploiting cloud services.*